Ashref-dev/db-design-pg-random-play/README.md

 2. **pkg_rentals** - Rental transaction processing
 3. **pkg_reports** - Reporting and analytics functions
 4. **pkg_tapes** - Tape inventory management

+## I want to see results of the tests, don't waste my time

+Of course.
+You can see the results of the tests in the `tests/tests_result.txt` file.

+## I want to run the tests

+See the [Testing](#testing) section below for instructions on running tests.

 ## Getting Started